Skip to main content

 POPULAR_MARKETS

-The Senate control market is the highest-volume midterm election prediction market on Polymarket.
-Traders buy and sell shares on whether Democrats or Republicans will hold the Senate majority after the 2026 midterms.
+Polymarket Senate 2026 markets — especially chamber control — are among the highest-volume midterm election contracts.
+Traders buy and sell shares on whether Democrats or Republicans will hold the Senate majority after the November 2026 midterms.
 With the current 53-47 split, every competitive race matters.
 Key battleground states like Pennsylvania, Wisconsin, Michigan, and Arizona drive the bulk of trading volume.
-Senate control affects everything from judicial confirmations to legislative agendas, making this the most consequential midterm market.
+Senate control affects everything from judicial confirmations to legislative agendas, making this the most consequential 2026 midterm market.

 Peak volume: Primary season through Election Day in November.
 Special election announcements and retirement decisions create sudden price movements.

-House control prediction markets on Polymarket aggregate the outcomes of 435 individual races into a single tradeable market.
-With razor-thin margins defining the majority, midterm House markets are driven by redistricting maps, candidate recruitment, and national mood indicators like presidential approval and generic ballot polls.
-Historical patterns show the president's party typically loses seats in midterms, but the magnitude varies wildly based on economic conditions and political dynamics.
+Polymarket House 2026 control markets aggregate the outcomes of 435 individual races into a single tradeable contract.
+With razor-thin margins defining the majority, 2026 House markets are driven by redistricting maps, candidate recruitment, and national mood — presidential approval, the economy, and issues like tariffs (see our tariff markets hub).
+Historically, the president's party often loses seats in midterms; the size of the swing depends heavily on economic conditions (recession odds are one lens traders use).

 Strategy: Track Cook Political Report ratings, Sabato's Crystal Ball, and 538's generic ballot average for early signals on the national environment.